Cloud seeding: United States

 In the United States, cloud seeding is used to increase precipitation in areas experiencing drought, to reduce the size of hailstones that form in thunderstorms, and to reduce the amount of fog in and around airports.
 In the summer of 1948, the usually humid city of Alexandria, Louisiana, under Mayor Carl B. Close, seeded a cloud with dry ice at the municipal airport during a drought; quickly 0.85 in of rain fell.

 Major ski resorts occasionally use cloud seeding to induce snowfall.
 Eleven western states and one Canadian province (Alberta) had ongoing weather modification operational programs in 2012.
-In 2006, an $8.8 million project began in Wyoming to examine cloud seeding's effects on snowfall over Wyoming's Medicine Bow, Sierra Madre, and Wind River mountain ranges.
+In 2006, an US$8.8 million project began in Wyoming to examine cloud seeding's effects on snowfall over Wyoming's Medicine Bow, Sierra Madre, and Wind River mountain ranges.

 In Oregon, Portland General Electric used Hood River seeding to produce snow for hydro power in 1974-1975.
 The results were substantial, but caused an undue burden on the locals, who experienced overpowering rainfall, causing street collapses and mudslides.
 PGE discontinued its seeding practices the next year.

 In 1978, the U.S. signed the Environmental Modification Convention, which bans the use of weather modification for hostile purposes.

 As of 2022, seven agencies in California are conducting cloud seeding operations using silver iodide, including the Sacramento Municipal Utility District, which began employing the technique in 1969 to increase the water supply to its hydroelectric power plants, and reported that it results in "an average of 3 to 10% increase in [Sierra Nevada] snowpack".

 Canada

 During the sixties, Irving P. Krick & Associates operated a successful cloud seeding operation in the area around Calgary, Alberta.
-This utilized both aircraft and ground-based generators that pumped silver iodide into the atmosphere in an attempt to reduce the threat of hail damage.
+This utilised both aircraft and ground-based generators that pumped silver iodide into the atmosphere in an attempt to reduce the threat of hail damage.
 Ralph Langeman, Lynn Garrison, and Stan McLeod, all ex-members of the RCAF's 403 Squadron, attending the University of Alberta, spent their summers flying hail suppression.
 The Alberta Hail Suppression Project is continuing with C$3 million a year in funding from insurance companies to reduce hail damage in southern Alberta.